bi-sdal/workshop/README.md

 The topics that will be covered

-## 1. System Setup, Unix Tools & git
+## 1. System Setup, Unix Tools & Git
 #### Navigating Files and Directories
   - `cd`, `ls`